openharmony/third_party_python/Doc/library/glob.rst

    symlinks are included in the results (as in the shell).
 Whether or not the results are sorted depends on the file system.
-If a file that satisfies conditions is removed or added during the call of this function, whether a path name for that file be included is unspecified.
+If a file that satisfies conditions is removed or added during the call of this function, whether a path name for that file will be included is unspecified.

    If *root_dir* is not ``None``, it should be a :term:`path-like object` specifying the root directory for searching.
 It has the same effect on